 The Booker Park Fire Station will serve as the Village's primary continuity facility.
 The village is actively making improvements to the facility.
 It has both electric power and ITS Fiber.
-The station is being reroofed at this time.

 The back-up facility to the Booker Park Fire Station is located in Big Mound Park.
 To be used would require significant upgrading since the existing structure is served only with electric power.